History of Hungary before the Hungarian conquest: After the Romans

+Later, Christian barbarians who migrated to the northern part of Lake Balaton established the Keszthely Culture, which disappeared by the middle of the 7th century.

 The first Slavs came to the region, almost certainly from the north, soon after the departure of the Ostrogoths (471 AD), together with the Lombards and Herulis.
 Around 530, the Germanic Lombards settled in Pannonia.
 They had to fight against the Gepidi and the Slavs.
 In 568, pushed out by the Avars, they moved into northern Italy.

 The nomadic Avars arrived from Asia in the 560s, utterly destroyed the Gepidi in the east, drove away the Lombards in the west, and subjugated the Slavs, partly assimilating them.
 The Avars established a large empire, just as the Huns had decades prior.
 This empire was destroyed around 800 by Frankish and Bulgar attacks, and above all by internal feuds, however Avar population remained in numbers until the arrival of Árpád's Magyars.
 From 800, the whole area of Pannonian Basin was under control between two powers (East Francia and First Bulgarian Empire).
 Around 800, northeastern Hungary became part of the Slavic Principality of Nitra, which then became part of Great Moravia in 833.

 Also, after 800, southeastern Hungary was conquered by Bulgaria.
 Western Hungary (Pannonia) was a tributary to the Franks.
 In 839 the Slavic Balaton Principality was founded in southwestern Hungary (under Frank suzerainty).
 During the reign of Svatopluk I northwestern Hungary was conquered by Great Moravia.
 Pannonia remained under Frankish control until the Hungarian Conquest.